Surface water modelling and analysis tools provide technical support to:

 - Demonstrate compliance with intestate water sharing arrangements developed for the Murray-Darling Basin;

-- Monitor and report on Victoria's water availability and use;
+- Monitor, assess, forecast and report on Victoria's water availability and use;

-- Develop and implement long term water resource plans such as regional Sustainable Water Strategies and urban water Strategies;
+- Develop and implement long term water resource plans such as regional Sustainable Water Strategies, Long Term Water Resource Assessment and Urban Water Strategies;

-- Develop and implement measures for extreme conditions such as dry contingency and flood management plans;
+- Develop and implement measures for extreme conditions such as dry condition preparedness and flood management plans;

 - Establish sustainable limits on the amount of surface water that can be diverted from a river system; and